YK3D/Geo-FS-Radar/README.md

 Drag and drop radar for Geo-FS
 Original code made by: @Massiv4515 https://github.com/Massiv4515/GeoFS-MiniRadar

+How to use:

+  You must download Tampermonkey
+  Create a new script and paste https://github.com/YK3D/Geo-FS-Radar/blob/main/Geo-FS-Radar.js into it after deleting all previous text

+Instructions:
+  1. On first use you will be prompted to enter your callsign YOU MUST ENTER THIS EXACTLY AS IN YOUR ACCOUNT
+  2. To change size, distance and speed of updates go to 'Radar Settings' section in the code (line 12)
+  3. If you have changed your callsign, to re-enter it, click on the red button on the top left of the radar
+  4. if the red button isnt visible, simply drag the radar a bit and it should auto move towards the radar
 Changes:
   1. Drag and drop
        -lock with ALT+Z